grappler/edd-polylang/readme.txt

 This is a glue plugin between EDD and WPML.
 You need to have both in order for this plugin to do anything.

 == Changelog ==

+= 1.2 =
+* Synchronize sales and earnings for each download across translations
+* Add a button to recalculate sales and earnings for each download (in Tools)
+* Adjust WPML configuration file to the latest updates

 = 1.1.1 =
 * Fix for resending email receipt in the correct language